PeterGiovi/CS240-Spring-2019/README.md

 Graded Homework Projects (GHP) for Data Structures (CS-240) at SUNY Polytechnic Institute

 Notes:
-These Graded Homework Projects start off with creating a matrix and end using Vectors and Hashing data.
+These Graded Homework Projects start off with creating a matrix and magic squares.
+We will end using Vectors and Hashing data.